RainmakerRaw/WireGuard-ArchRouter/README.md

 At this point, you may wish to configure and enable SSH so you can administer your router from elsewhere on your network.
 This is especially useful if (likely) you are to run the router headless.
 If you get stuck, check out the Arch SSH wiki, but in essence just edit /etc/ssh/sshd.conf to uncomment the port and to allow root login if required (only do this if not allowing WAN access to SSH, and even then it's probably a bad idea).
 Hardening SSH is beyond the scope of this guide (for now).

 Now we have the ability to form WireGuard tunnels, dnscrypt-proxy to resolve DNS for local clients, dhcpd to issue and track IP addresses, and Shorewall to keep everything running smoothly and safely.
-I don't use the 'wg-quick' utility as it overwrites rules and makes its own tables, which in my particular case intefered with my preferred routing for my DMZ subnet.
-Instead I made two shell scripts, 'wg-up.sh' and 'wg-down.sh', which are fairly self-explanatory.
+With regards to bringing up and down the WireGuard tunnel itself, I don't use the 'wg-quick' utility as it overwrites rules and makes its own tables - which in my particular case intefered with my preferred routing for my DMZ subnet.
+Instead I made two very simple shell scripts, 'wg-up.sh' and 'wg-down.sh', which are fairly self-explanatory.

 Specifically, 'wg-up.sh' brings up a WireGuard interface to AzireVPN (in my case).
 It then adds a table called 'VPN' to iproute2's rt_tables, and adds rules to it so that all traffic on my LAN subnet looks up this table.
 The rules in this table say:

-ip rule add unicast iif {WAN interface, eg enp3s0f0} table vpn ip route add default dev azirevpn-uk1 via 10.xx.xx.xx table vpn ip route add 192.168.2.0/24 via 192.168.2.1 dev {LAN interface} table vpn
+ip rule add unicast iif {WAN interface} table vpn ip route add default dev azirevpn-uk1 via 10.xx.xx.xx table vpn ip route add 192.168.2.0/24 via 192.168.2.1 dev {LAN interface} table vpn